-However, good EMR software can also provide a direct self-service portal for patients to access important information, such as the results of a recent blood test, without having to ring the practice to find out.
-Additionally, a patient portal can be used to send required prescriptions direct to a pharmacy.
+Additionally, more and more EMR software also provides a direct self-service portal for patients to access important information, such as the results of a recent blood test, without having to ring the practice to find out.
+A patient portal can also be used to send required prescriptions direct to a pharmacy.
 Some will also have a telemedicine software feature for distance contacts.

 Sometimes both the terms EMR and EHR (Electronic Health Record) software are used interchangeably, but some vendors specify that EMR software is aimed at a single practice, while EHR is more for multiple practices and offices.
-Otherwise, in many ways they are very similar and cover broadly the same functions, as above.
+Otherwise, in many ways they are very similar and cover broadly the same functions.

-Another feature of good EMR software is that it will usually integrate with any existing medical practice management software, making administration and management of patient records work seamlessly with existing software.
-Additionally, good EMR software will often have medical billing software features built in, to ensure prompt payment for treatment from the patient or their insurance company.
+The best EMR software will also integrate with existing medical practice management software being used, making administration and management of patient records work seamlessly with overall patient administration.
+It will also have medical billing software features built in, to ensure prompt payment for treatment from the patient or their insurance company.

-Here we'll feature not just good EMR software, but the best EMR software currently on the market.
+Here we'll feature the best EMR software currently on the market.

 Ultra Charts from American Medical Software is an EMR solution that manages patient records, appointments, prescriptions, billing, and a patient portal.
 It's fully integrated and certified, and is available either via the cloud or downloadable on-premises software.